Health ecology: Definition

 Eco-health studies differ from traditional, single-discipline studies, which focus on one aspect of a complex issue.
 A traditional epidemiological study may show increasing rates of malaria in a region, but not address the reasons for the increasing rate; an environmental health study may recommend the application of a pesticide in specific amounts in certain areas to reduce spread; an economic analysis may calculate the cost and effectiveness of such a program.
 Alternatively, an eco-health study combines multiple disciplines, and familiarizes the specialists with the affected community.
 Through pre-study meetings, the group shares their knowledge and develops common understanding.
 These pre-study meetings often lead to creative and novel approaches and can lead to a more "socially robust" solution.
-Eco-health practitioners term this synergy "transdisciplinary" and differentiate it from multidisciplinary studies.
+Eco-health practitioners term this synergy "trans-disciplinary" and differentiate it from multidisciplinary studies.
 Eco-health studies also value the participation of all active groups, including stakeholders and decision-makers.
 They believe issues of equity (between gender, socioeconomic classes, age, and even species) are essential to completely understand and solve the problem.
-Jean Lebel (2003) coined transdisciplinary, participation, and equity as the three pillars of Eco Health (Lebel, 2003).
-The IDRC now defines six principles instead of three pillars: transdisciplinary, participation, gender and social equity, system-thinking, sustainability, and research-to-action (Charron, 2011).
+Jean Lebel (2003) coined trans-disciplinary, participation, and equity as the three pillars of Eco Health.
+The IDRC now defines six principles instead of three pillars: trans-disciplinary, participation, gender and social equity, systems-thinking, sustainability, and research-to-action.